 Energy can be both where a church uses the most natural resources … and where it spends the most money!
-Moving to ‘green energy’ is highly recommended.
-Good pricing and good contract management are also important to ensure tariffs remain competitive and parishes are not ‘rolled over’ into uncompetitive contracts.
+Moving to ‘green energy’ is one of the most important steps your church can take – and can be done economically.

 Note on rate of VAT

 Irrespective of which company supplies your energy, as a church undertaking charitable activities, you should be eligible for exemption from the Climate Change Levy and also benefit from a reduced rate of VAT (currently 5%) .
 Do check your bills to ensure this is the case, and if not request a VAT declaration certificate from your energy supplier for you to complete and return to them.